China's top legislature records 889 normative documents for review in 2017

 This year saw the most of the requests with 1,084, while 1,116 of the requests are for the reviews of judicial interpretations, according to the report.

-Recording and reviewing normative documents including administrative and local laws and regulations, as well as judicial interpretations is a significant duty of the NPC Standing Committee, which has the power to nullify documents that contradict with the Constitution and laws, according to the Constitution.
+Recording and reviewing normative documents including administrative and local laws and regulations, as well as judicial interpretations is a significant duty of the NPC Standing Committee, which has the power to nullify documents that contradict the Constitution and law, according to the Constitution.

+Recording the documents is the premise of the reviews, and doing so in time is "a display of the document makers' awareness of being supervised," according to the report.

+The report pointed out a few shortcomings of the current recording and reviewing work, such as the lack of awareness of the work's importance, and the obscurity of the range of the documents that should be recorded, which has resulted in the neglect of some.